Skip to content

 Josh

-· 9 min read
+· Updated April 23, 2026 · 9 min read

-What Makes a Great Portable Node?
+What Makes a Good Portable Node

-• Size and weight - Can you pocket it or clip it to a bag?
+• Size and weight.
+Can you pocket it or clip it to a bag?

-• Battery life - Hours matter when you’re off-grid
+• Battery life.
+Hours matter when you’re off-grid.

-• Display - See messages without pulling out your phone
+• Display.
+See messages without pulling out your phone.

-• Firmware support - Works with Meshtastic, MeshCore, or both
+• Firmware support.
+Works with Meshtastic, MeshCore, or both.

-• Build quality - Survives real-world use
+• Build quality.
+Survives real-world use.

 1. LILYGO T-Echo